surjit/jpauli.github.io/_carew/posts/2015-04-09-exceptional-php.md

 ---
 layout: post
-title:  Exceptional PHP
+title:  Exceptional PHP (PHP 5)
 ---

 ## PHP Exceptions in short

-Back in 2004, PHP5 came out with a new model object.
+Back in 2004, PHP 5 came out with a new model object.
 This latter allows PHP users to make use of a well known OO paradigm : Exceptions.
 The Exceptions model has then not been really reworked.
 PHP 5.3 introduced stacked Exceptions, which is a very nice improvement in stack traces analysis, and PHP 5.5 added the "*finally*" feature.
 As you know how Exceptions work with PHP, because you are a heavy user of the PHP language, let me show you how this big feature works in the PHP source code, into the Zend Engine : how it's been implemented.